Portland is known for amazing things to do outdoors, funky and weird neighborhoods and its beer but when is the best time to go to Rose City?

 - Portland Highland Games - A quirky event that celebrates everything Scottish, complete with bag pipers, Scottish dancers and traditional strength and athletics competitions.

-August in Portland
+August events in Portland

 - Pickathon - A large music festival that happens on the Pendarvis Farm in Happy Valley, just outside Portland with a range of music types spread across 6 stages.
 Ticket numbers are capped and can sell out early.